"Everything you should know about Micro Switch"

 Explosion-Proof Type: Suitable for high-risk environments.

-By Switching Form:
+By Breaking Form:

 Single-Pole Type: Controls a single circuit.